pyladies-vancouver/pyladies-vancouver/organizers.rst

 6. Announce the meetup

    Announce the meetup using @pyladiesvan twitter account, as well as sharing the event in #vancouver PyLadies Slack channel.
+Try to annouce the meetup at least 2 weeks in advance.

 7. Order food, if we have food sponsor